RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Model

 Intuitively, we could view $H(\textit{rule})$ of each \textit{rule} as an assessment of the rule quality, which considers two factors.
 The first factor is based on the reasoning predictor $p_w$, and it is computed as the score that a $\textit{rule}$ contributes to the correct answer $t$ minus the mean score that this $\textit{rule}$ contributes to other candidate answers.
 If a rule gives higher score to the true answer and lower score to other candidate answers, then the rule is more likely to be important.
 The second factor is based on the rule generator $p_\theta$, where we compute the prior probability for each $\textit{rule}$ and use the probability for regularization.

 Empirically, we find that picking $K$ rules with highest $H(\textit{rule})$ to form $\hat{\var{z}}_I$ works better than sampling from the posterior.
-In fact, $\hat{\var{z}}_I$ formed by top-$K$ rules is an MAP estimation of the posterior, and thus the variant of picking top-$K$ rules yields a hard-assignment EM algorithm~\citep{koller2009probabilistic}.
+Similar observations have been made on the node classification task~\citep{qu2019gmnn}.
+In fact, $\hat{\var{z}}_I$ formed by the top-$K$ rules is an MAP estimation of the posterior, and thus the variant of picking top-$K$ rules yields a hard-assignment EM algorithm~\citep{koller2009probabilistic}.
 Despite the reduced theoretical guarantees, we use this variant in practice for its good performance.

 \textbf{M-step.} Once we obtain a set of high-quality logic rules $\hat{\var{z}}_I$ for each data instance $(\mathcal{G}, \var{q}, \var{a})$ in the E-step, we further leverage those rules to update the parameters $\theta$ of the rule generator in the M-step.